grafana/scenes/docusaurus/docs/advanced-behaviors.md

 #### Usage

-Assuming there is a `MultiValueVariable` variable named `myVariable` in a scene, you can configure side effect to be performed when it's value changes:
+Assuming there is a `MultiValueVariable` variable named `myVariable` in a scene, you can configure a side effect to be performed when the variable value changes:

 ```ts
 import { behaviors, MultiValueVariable } from '@grafana/scenes';